MathHerring/InferenceParadoxInCollapsingDynamics/README.md

 **Theory figures**

-Code for the Feller boundary classification plots, as well as code comparing reverse time theory with numerical simulations is given in /FellerClassification_Fig3/ and /TSAtheory_Fig4/
+Code for the Feller boundary classification plots, as well as code comparing reverse time theory with numerical simulations is given in /FellerClassification_Fig3/ and /TSAtheory_Fig4/.
+Only data file missing are the raw trajectories which must be generated with the code in /generateTSAensemble/.

 **Phasetransition**